Ghost code

 #[pure]

-attribute - When reading an outer variable, the variable must be a
+attribute - When reading an outer variable, the variable must be of type

 , or implementCopy

-- When writing an outer variable, the variable must be a
+- When writing an outer variable, the variable must be of type

 - The output of the